HEASARC/heasoftpy/README.md

 ## 3. Installation
-`heasoftpy` is generally installed automatically installed when installing `HEAsoft`, make sure you have python version >3.7, and the python dependencies installed (see step 1- below) before installing `HEAsoft`.
-The following steps can be used to install or update `heasoftpy` manually after `HEAsoft` is installed.
+`heasoftpy` is generally installed automatically installed when installing `HEASoft`, make sure you have python version >3.7, and the python dependencies installed (see step 1- below) before installing `HEASoft`.
+The following steps can be used to install or update `heasoftpy` manually after `HEASoft` is installed.

 Assuming you have `HEASoft` initialized and the environment variable `$HEADAS` is defined: